CSU-ITCapstone/Group-1/README.md

 #Functions not directly called by a user
 #get_status_count(): Used by filter_tasks() to count the number of tasks with each status value
 #get_priority_count(): Used by filter_tasks() to count the number of tasks with each priority value

+To get this program running following packages needs to be installed and the pip version has to be updated.
+To do this:
+First update pip by:
+pip install --upgrade pip     - current version as of 4-10-2023 is 23.0.1 Then Install Flask by: pip install flask
+Then install pyMongo by:
+pip install flask_pymongo

+THe program should be running without errors